Gugulethu-Nyoni/formique/README.md

     - Example: `maxlength: 50`
   - **Pattern**: A regex pattern the input must match.
     - Example: `pattern: "/^[A-Za-z0-9]+$/"`

+**Formique will filter out any invalid validation defined and throw warnings on the browser console.E.g. you define min and max validations for a text field Formique will filter these out.**

 ## Input Attributes
 - **Attributes**: Object specifying additional attributes like `id`, `class`, `style`, etc.